jfrog/artifactory-user-plugins/download/downloadDirectoryContent/README.md

-Artifactory Download Directory Content User Plugin
+DEPRECATED - Artifactory Download Directory Content User Plugin
 ==================================================

 This plugin allows you to download a directory tree from Artifactory, in the